d3rlpy: An Offline Deep Reinforcement Learning Library

-This work is supported by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (MITOU Program) in the fiscal year 2020.
+\acks{This work is supported by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (MITOU Program) in the fiscal year 2020.
 We would like to express our genuine gratitude for the contributions made by the voluntary contributors.
-We would also like to thank our users who have provided constructive feedbacks and insights.
-Lastly, we would like to thank Yu Ishihara and Shunichi Sekiguchi from Sony R\&D Center Tokyo for their fruitful comments about the paper.
+We would also like to thank our users who have provided constructive feedback and insights.}